artylope/artylope-jekyll/_works/02_beeline.md

 - Commuter App for ticket booking, tracking buses and making route suggestions
 - Bus Driver App for reporting location
-- Admin Portal for operations, finance and reporting purpose
+- Admin Portal for booking admin, operations, finance and reporting purpose
 - Monitoring tool for real time monitoring of bus fleet
 - Analytics Tool for bus planning based on suggestions